bxparks/AceCommon/README.md

 * [src/kstrings/KString.h](src/kstrings/KString.h)
     * Wrapper around a c-string or an f-string which supports compression using keyword substitution from a dictionary.
 Up to 31 keywords supported.
+    * The keywords dictionary itself can be in normal memory or flash memory.
     * `class KString`
 * [src/cstrings/copyReplace.h](src/cstrings/copyReplace.h)
     * Replace a character with another character and copy result to destination.